gleicon/ts-cli/README.md

 	ts-cli -p <label> to print the points, e.g. ts-cli -p mymetric for the label mymetric

+	Extra parameters: -c for chart, -d for all datapoints and -i <days> to select how many days back from now() you want.

 ### Build

 $ make clean